3ct0s/dystopia-c2/README.md

 - Discord Token Grabber
 - Screenshot
 - Persistence
+- Self Destructing
 - Execute Commands
 - Encrypted Traffic (HTTPS)
 - Connection stays Stealthy and Undetected

-You can view the available commands from the [help menu](inst/COMMANDS.md).
+You can view the available commands from the [help menu](https://github.com/3ct0s/disctopia-c2/wiki/Disctopia-Help-Command).

 ## Contributors
 For anyone who is interested in contributing to Disctopia, please make sure you fork the project and make a pull request.